jaspector

 Monday-Friday during business hours; contact division for specific hours.

-Typical inspection sequence: Typical sequence: Foundation, Framing, Rough MEP, Insulation/Energy, Fire Systems, Final Inspection.
+Typical sequence: Typical sequence: Foundation, Framing, Rough MEP, Insulation/Energy, Fire Systems, Final Inspection.
 Multiple inspections required during construction phases.

-Do I need a building permit in Plainfield, NJ?
+01 Do I need a building permit in Plainfield, NJ?

 A development permit and building permit are required for new construction, additions, alterations, decks, porches, steps, pools, sheds, garages, fences, signs, and changes of tenancy.

-How much does a building permit cost in Plainfield, NJ?
+02 How much does a building permit cost in Plainfield, NJ?

+Building permit fees in Plainfield, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $70-$100.
 Fees are calculated as: Based on project valuation per UCC schedule; development permit is mandatory prerequisite..
 Plan check fee: 20-25% of construction permit fee.

-How do I apply for a building permit in Plainfield, NJ?
+03 How do I apply for a building permit in Plainfield, NJ?

-1. Obtain and complete Development Permit application (MANDATORY FIRST STEP).
+To apply for a building permit in Plainfield, NJ, follow these steps: 1.
+Obtain and complete Development Permit application (MANDATORY FIRST STEP).
 2. Submit current property survey (less than 10 years old).
 3. Obtain zoning approval from Zoning Officer.
 4. Pay $50 development permit fee.
 5. Submit UCC Construction Permit Application with all subcode sections.
 6. Submit sealed construction drawings when required.
 7. Pay plan review fees and permit fees.
 8. Obtain prior approvals from county health, historic commission, or other agencies where applicable.

-How long does it take to get a building permit in Plainfield, NJ?
+04 How long does it take to get a building permit in Plainfield, NJ?

-What work is exempt from building permits in Plainfield, NJ?
+05 What work is exempt from building permits in Plainfield, NJ?

-How do I schedule a building inspection in Plainfield, NJ?
+06 How do I schedule a building inspection in Plainfield, NJ?

-Inspections can be scheduled via: Building Inspections Division, Room 302, Third Floor, (908) 753-3386.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Plainfield, NJ via: Building Inspections Division, Room 302, Third Floor, (908) 753-3386.